Skip to content

 The important thing to verify here is that the dependent node ran successfully and created a new update process in the current project.

-Why do this?
-Sometimes you want to store data from different processes in a single table.
-While the simple example here is contrived, this pattern becomes very useful with multi-index tables.
+Why separate them?
+Sometimes you want multiple updater configurations to publish into the same table contract.
+While the simple example here is contrived, this pattern becomes useful with multi-index and dimensional tables.

-Now update your daily random number launcher to run two update processes with different volatility configurations but the same storage.
+Now update your daily random number launcher to run two update processes with different volatility configurations but the same table contract.

 To do this, modify scripts\random_number_launcher.py to be as follows: